ShubhamMisar-12/FruitPrediction/README.md

 1. Clone the repository: `git clone https://github.com/your-username/fruit-recognition.git`
 2. Install the required libraries: `pip install -r requirements.txt`
 3. Download the dataset and place it in the appropriate directory (`/kaggle/input/fruit-recognition/train/train`) as mentioned in the code.
-4. Run the code: `python fruit_recognition.py`
+4. Run the code: `python fruit_recognition.ipynb`

 ## Code Structure

-- `fruit_recognition.py`: The main Python script that performs data preprocessing, model training, and evaluation.
+- `fruit_recognition.ipynb`: The main Python script that performs data preprocessing, model training, and evaluation.
 - `model.pkl`: The trained model saved in a pickle file.
 - `README.md`: The documentation file providing an overview of the project.